Power priors for replication studies: Power prior modeling of replication studies

 \subsubsection{Bayes factor asymptotics}

 Some of the Bayes factors in the previous example provided only modest evidence for the test-relevant hypotheses despite the large sample sizes in original and replication study.
 It is therefore of interest to understand the asymptotic behavior of the proposed Bayes factors.
 For instance, we may wish to understand what happens when the standard error of the replication study $\sigma_{r}$ becomes arbitrarily small (through an increase in sample size).
 Assume that $\that_{r}$ is a consistent estimator of its true underlying effect size $\theta_r$, so that as the standard error $\sigma_r$ goes to zero, the estimate will converge in probability to the true effect size $\theta_r$.
+The true replication effect size $\theta_{r}$ may be different from the true original effect size $\theta_{o}$, for example, because the participant populations from both studies systematically differ.

 The limiting Bayes factors for testing the effect size $\theta$ from~\eqref{eq:bf01} and~\eqref{eq:bfr} are then given by

 and